 20. Half-Hearted Commitment

 Finally, the most subtle killer: founders who aren’t all-in.
-I’ve rarely seen part-time founders succeed against fully-committed competitors.
+I’ve rarely seen part-time entrepreneurs succeed against fully-committed competitors.

 Starting a company is one of the hardest things you’ll ever do.
 Without deep conviction and full commitment, you’ll likely abandon ship when inevitable storms hit.
 Before starting, honestly assess whether you’re willing to make the sacrifices required over many years.